 - Metadata records created by your institution must meet the Digital Commonwealth metadata standards.
 (A review of your metadata records will be conducted by a Digital Commonwealth representative after you submit your request.)

 To request that your metadata records be harvested by Digital Commonwealth, please submit the Boston Public Library/Digital Commonwealth Digitization Request Form and Service Agreement

 .
-In the 'Collection Information' section, indicate that your materials have already been digitized and are available via OAI-PMH.
+Use the 'Access Options' section to indicate that your materials have already been digitized and are available via OAI-PMH.
 If possible, please include the base URL for your OAI feed.